ravi064/APIGatewayPOC/docs/development/react-auth-integration.md

 ## Security Best Practices

-### ⚠️ Client-Side Role Checks Are for UX Only
+### Client-Side Role Checks Are for UX Only

-**Important:** Role checks in React are for UI optimization only.
-They improve user experience by hiding unavailable features, but **do NOT provide security**.
+**Important:** Role checks in React improve user experience by hiding unavailable features, but do NOT provide security.

 **Always validate permissions on the backend:**
 - Every API request is validated by the gateway
 - Backend services enforce authorization rules
-- Users cannot bypass server-side checks by manipulating client code
+- Users cannot bypass server-side checks

 ### Token Refresh Strategy